CesareDev/secure_hash/README.md

 ## Building

-It's just one source file `secure_hash.cpp` and it's header `secure_hash.h`.
+It's just one source file `secure_hash.cpp` and it's header `secure_hash.hpp`.
 You can build it however you want, you can add the two files to your project and compile all together.
 Or simply use the `build.sh` script.

+In the `build` directory you can build the project running `make`.
-The library file will be in the `build` folder.
+After compiling, the library file will be in the root of the `build` directory.

 ## Usage